Skip to main content

 SELECT *

-FROM __ref("@model")
+FROM @relation

 WHERE NOT (@expression)

-Attaching generic audits
+Attaching custom generic audits

-expression: "total_revenue_cents >= 0"
+expression "total_revenue_cents >= 0",

 Singular audits